 8.2 Typical Support Patterns by Mattress Type

-Across many models, we see recurring patterns that match broader research and reviewer consensus.
+Across many models, we see a few patterns come up again and again.

 | Mattress type | Support and alignment tendencies in our testing |